 Now you have a clear guide on what you and your user may want to see on your website, we can look at your website content.
 Website content is the information and imagery you display on your website.
 This content helps frame the user experience and should guide the user in through your website.

-This should include sections like an about section, your curriculum, and the type of school you are running (full term, seasonal, day care etc.) along with imagery of your school, where you are and your contact information.
-The goal for your website content is to inform and engage the user while thoughtlessly directing them to your desired destination (probably the only time you can tell the parents what to do).
-A pro tip here is to keep text short and to the point, users only scan text anyway, and include images of your school when possible.
+This should include sections like an about section, your curriculum, and the type of school you are running (full term, seasonal, daycare etc.) along with imagery of your school, where you are and your contact information.
+The goal of your website content is to inform and engage the user while thoughtlessly directing them to your desired destination (probably the only time you can tell the parents what to do).
+A pro tip here is to keep the text short and to the point, users only scan text anyway and include images of your school when possible.
 Trust is also a big thing, think about including testimonials from parents of children currently enrolled in your school.
-You could reach out to some of the (nice) parents and ask them could they write a short testimonial for your school.
+You could reach out to some of the (nice) parents and ask them if could they write a short testimonial for your school.

 School News & Events

-Do you run events or after school programs in your school?
-Including a news section in your website really helps to promote your school online and keeps parents up to date on what's going on.
-Remember giving the children forms to be signed for your upcoming field trip only for them to throw it into their bag and instantly forget about it?
+Do you run events or after-school programs in your school?
+Including a news section on your website really helps to promote your school online and keeps parents up to date on what's going on.
+Remember giving the children forms to be signed for your upcoming field trip only for them to throw them into their bag and instantly forget about it?
 Then have the audacious parents ringing up complaining about not knowing about the trip!
-Well including a news section in your website can cut out that BS.
-This section is basically a blog on your site that is easy to manage and add new article that can be featured on your website.
-They also really help with SEO that will rank your website higher on search engines like Google.
+Well including a news section on your website can cut out that BS.
+This section is basically a blog on your site that is easy to manage and adds a new article that can be featured on your website.
+They also really help with SEO which will rank your website higher on search engines like Google.

 To learn more about SEO check out our